-- In the product page, you can only configure Product Details.
+- On the product page, you can only configure Product Details.

-You can configure Product Details content by going to Admin Panel > Products > Inventory > Catalog > [The product of your choice] > Content > Description.
+You can change Magento 2 theme configuration Product Details content by going to Admin Panel > Products > Inventory > Catalog > [The product of your choice] > Content > Description.

-- In Cart page, you can only configure the orders of elements on Summary.
+- In the Cart page, you can only configure the orders of elements on Summary.

-In Cart page, you can configure the orders of elements on Summary by going to Admin Panel > Stores > Settings > All Stores > Sales > Checkout Totals Sort Order > [You can set the Queue number for each section here]
+In the Cart page, you can change Magento 2 Theme configuration the orders of elements on Summary by going to Admin Panel > Stores > Settings > All Stores > Sales > Checkout Totals Sort Order > [You can set the Queue number for each section here].

-- You cannot configure anything in Checkout Page.
+- You cannot configure anything in the Checkout Page.